 - Southside Bar & Grill : $100

 - St. Clement Sales and Service: $100

 - Woods Smoked Meats: $250

 - Bleigh Ready Mix: donated concrete for our concrete planters

 - 3B Machine and Weld: created and donated the form needed for concrete planters

 WANT TO HELP?

-If you are interested in volunteering on our committee please reach out to us on our facebook page, or contact Tracy Brookshier; Chair Person and 1st Vice President of the Chamber of Commerce (314) 971-5886 email@example.com.
+If you are interested in volunteering on our committee please join us at our next meeting, reach out to us on our facebook page or contact Tracy Brookshier; Chair Person and President of the Chamber of Commerce (314) 971-5886 email@example.com.